BixBite-project/bxb-miner/README.md

 ![](https://github.com/BixBite-project/bxb-miner/blob/master/scheme.jpg?raw=true)

-If your have many rig`s in mine, you can use this function for simplefy monitoring and management Next commands avalible for use:
+If your have many rig`s in mine, you can use this function for simplefy monitoring and management

+Next commands avalible for use:

--Change current pool in all rigs;
+- Change current pool in all rigs;
--Pause/Start all rig`s in mine;
+- Pause/Start all rig`s in mine;
--Reset statistics on  all rig`s connceted for server;
+- Reset statistics on  all rig`s connceted for server;
--Reload pool list from file, without restart miner;
+- Reload pool list from file, without restart miner;
--Update pool list in rigs (send list from server).
+- Update pool list in rigs (send list from server).
 Use macros $$$name$$$ in config for automaticaly replace to rig-name on recieved rig`s;

 # Recommended: